JudgeZ/Python-for-Power-Platform/openapi/README.md

 Security is modeled using OAuth2 implicit.
 RBAC read operations require the `Authorization.RBAC.Read` scope, while create/update/delete flows require `Authorization.RBAC.Manage` in addition to the tenant's `.default` scope.
+Tenant-level configuration changes further require the `TenantSettings.Manage` scope; read-only integrations can use `TenantSettings.Read`.
 Where Microsoft Learn does not expose full object schemas, responses are typed as `object` with `additionalProperties: true` and will be refined with recorded schemas later.
 Long-running operations include the `Operation-Location` response header when documented.
 Environment lifecycle operations remain under the `2022-03-01-preview` API version and surface as long-running operations; the